Behind the scenes of ChatGPT and Lensa: what are Laion 5B and Common Crawl and how they work-breakinglatest.news-Breaking Latest News

 What is scraping and how to train an artificial intelligence

-To have all this success and to be able to do what they do, Lensa and ChatGPT (ma as well Bert and MUM, Google’s AI algorithms) started out in much the same way: by reading.
-Reading the whole Internet, to put it simply: to know what to say, or understand what we want to tell him, Bert relies on about 300 million parameters, while GPT-3 (which is the one used by ChatGPT) even on 175 billion.
+To have all this success and to be able to do what they do, Lensa and ChatGPT (ma as well Bert and MUM, Google’s AI algorithms) started out in much the same way: by reading the whole Internet, to put it simply.
+To know what to say, or understand what we want to tell him, Bert relies on about 300 million parameters, while GPT-3 (which is the one used by ChatGPT) even on 175 billion.
 The entire English Wikipedia has been read, but it represents just 0.6% of what he has read.
 Lensa’s developers made it do the same, but with images.

-This is the first part of the training, but the AIs we are talking about here are already beyond that: “The model on which ChatGPT is based was closed at the end of 2021 – Barla reminded us – and now it is learning from something else.
-He’s learning from us.”
+This is the first part of the training, but the AIs we are talking about here are already beyond that: “The model on which ChatGPT is based was closed at the end of 2021 – Barla reminded us – and now it is learning from us”.
 What do you mean?
 “They are training her with users, with the questions they ask and with the answers that gives: learn from this, from the history of these exchanges, as well as from the likes that people can give to the answers”.
 Similarly, Lensa also learns from us (to make new faces out of our faces).

 twitter: ChatGPT passes Machine learning exams